-- (12) The period shall not be longer than 36 hours. - (13) If it is proposed to transfer a person in police detention to a police area other than that in which he is detained when the application for a warrant of further detention is made, the court hearing the application shall have regard to the distance and the time the journey would take. - (14) Any information submitted in support of an application under this section shall state- - (a) the nature of the offence for which the person to whom the application relates has been arrested; - (b) the general nature of the evidence on which that person was arrested; - (c) what inquiries relating to the offence have been made by the police and what further inquiries are proposed by them; - (d) the reasons for believing the continued detention of that person to be necessary for the purposes of such further inquiries. - (15) Where an application under this section is refused, the person to whom the application relates shall forthwith be charged or, subject to subsection (16) below, released, either on bail or without bail. - (16) A person need not be released under subsection (15) above- - (a) before the expiry of 24 hours after the relevant time; or - (b) before the expiry of any longer period for which his continued detention is or has been authorised under section 42 above. - (17) Where an application under this section is refused, no further application shall be made under this section in respect of the person to whom the refusal relates, unless supported by evidence which has come to light since the refusal. - (18) Where a warrant of further detention is issued, the person to whom it relates shall be released from police detention, either on bail or without bail, upon or before the expiry of the warrant unless he is charged. - (19) A person released under subsection (18) above shall not be re-arrested without a warrant for the offence for which he was previously arrested unless new evidence justifying a further arrest has come to light since his release [F81; but this subsection does not prevent an arrest under section 46A below.]
+- (b) before the expiry of any longer period for which his continued detention is or has been authorised under section 42 above. - (17) Where an application under this section is refused, no further application shall be made under this section in respect of the person to whom the refusal relates, unless supported by evidence which has come to light since the refusal. - (18) Where a warrant of further detention is issued, the person to whom it relates shall be released from police detention, either on bail or without bail, upon or before the expiry of the warrant unless he is charged. - (19) A person released under subsection (18) above shall not be re-arrested without a warrant for the offence for which he was previously arrested unless new evidence justifying a further arrest has come to light since his release [^{F166}; but this subsection does not prevent an arrest under section 46A below.]